Our Patron – The Very Reverend Dr Jeffrey John

 Andrew was made an Honorary Fellow of the Guild of Church Musicians in 2006.

-Malcolm became Chairman of the Ex-Choristers’ Association in September 2007 following the Inaugural Reunion in July and has held the position since then.
+Malcolm became Chairman of the Ex-Choristers’ Association in September 2007 following the Inaugural Reunion in July and held the position until June 2018.

 Malcolm was an alto Lay Clerk from 1971 to 1982 singing with Dr Peter Hurford and Dr Stephen Darlington.
 He left the Cathedral Choir to move to New Zealand with the Shell Group of Companies and thereafter to Indonesia, Thailand, Scotland and Oman.